jimmywarting/zip-go/README.md

   const readableStream = entry.stream()

   // returns a real web File Object, if the entry is uncompressed
-  // it will just slize the zip with it's start/end position const file = await entry.file()
+  // it will just slice the zip with it's start/end position const file = await entry.file()
 }
 ```